icon-project/icon-project.github.io/docs/wallet.md

 1. Click "Load Wallet".

-2. You can load your account from keystore file ("Select wallet file") or using private key ("Enter Private Key").
+2. You can load your account from the keystore file ("Select wallet file") or using a private key ("Enter Private Key").